 Before you even start emailing, use an email service provider that allows you to create segments of your customers ahead of time.
 Some basic segments could be separating subscribers who have purchased from those who haven’t, identifiying your ‘VIP’ customers who purchase over a certain dollar amount, subscribers who have viewed but not purchased a particular product, or separating purchasers by category.
 That way, you can tailor each message based on the subscriber’s interests or intent.

-Another important tip is making sure all emails are mobile friendly, since more than half of all emails are opened on mobile devices nowadays.
+Another important tip on email marketing for online boutiques is making sure all emails are mobile friendly, since more than half of all emails are opened on mobile devices nowadays.
 This means ensuring all emails are properly formatted and optimized for smaller screens so they look great no matter which device they’re viewed on.

 Finally, don’t forget about analytics!
 Tracking how many people open each email and click through to take action shows what works best and helps inform future campaigns.
 You can use software like Google Analytics or dashboard insights within your email service provider to track key metrics like opens, clicks, conversion rates, and sales generated.
 That let’s you better better optimize your strategy over time.